by Harry Styron

-Wool was shorn, carded and washed, to be spun into yarn, for knitting socks, sweaters and gloves.
+Sheep were shorn and wool was carded and washed and spun into yarn, for knitting socks, sweaters and gloves.
 Hides and pelts were tanned and cured, to be made into clothing and other useful articles.

 While the farms–when everything was working right–could be self-sufficient, there was still the money economy to be dealt with.
 Taxes had to be paid, and to obtain cash money, products had to be taken to town and sold, requiring transport and also the requirement that the price offered had to be accepted; there were not many alternative markets, and no hedging with futures contracts was available.